luclemo/jekyll-starter/README.md

 Nope this isn't a theme!
 I've been exploring jekyll lately and a few things annoy me:

-1. Starting a new project via `jekyll new [my-project-name]` gives me a starter theme that's way to bloated.
+1. Starting a new project via `jekyll new [my-project-name]` gives me a starter theme that's way too bloated.
 2. On the flip side, using `jekyll new [my-project-name] --blank` doesn't even give me a `config.yml` file.
-3. Also, no live reload or autoprefixing out of the box.
+3. In both cases, no livereload or autoprefixing out of the box.

 You can check it out here: [https://luclemo.github.io/jekyll-starter/](https://luclemo.github.io/jekyll-starter/)

-#### OMG it's so ugly! 😱
+### OMG it's so ugly! 😱

 Yup. that's the point.
 Now go make it 💅